JetBrains/kotlin/plugins/formal-verification/README.md

 - `formver.embeddable`: Separate target necessary for the Gradle plugin.
 - `formver.cli`: Command-line processor and plugin loading implementation.
 - `formver.core`: Core conversion logic and associated data structures.
-  - `formver.core/.../conversion`: Conversion logic from the FIR to Viper
+  - `formver.core/.../conversion/`: Logic for embedding the FIR into our `ExpEmbedding`
+  - `formver.core/.../domains/`: New domains that we need for our conversion.
-  - `formver.core/.../embeddings`: Embedded versions of Kotlin constructs.
+  - `formver.core/.../embeddings/`: Embedded versions of Kotlin constructs.
+  - `formver.core/.../linearization/`: Logic for flattening our `ExpEmbedding` into Viper `Stmt`s and `Exp`s.
+  - `formver.core/.../names/`: Data classes for names and logic for embedding Kotlin names into them.
 - `formver.plugin`: Infrastructure for packaging our conversion as a plugin and reporting verification errors.
 - `formver.viper`: Wrappers around Viper code.
 This is the only place any direct reference to Viper is permitted!
   - `formver.viper/.../ast/`: Wrappers around Silver data structures.